 Printed using the highest quality large format roll printer, using archival ink (UltraChrome K3) and archival heavy weight matt fine art paper.
 With lightfastness ratings of up to 108 years for colour and over 200 years for black and white.

-The print is on a thick (308 g/m²), matt paper made by Hahnemühle.
-100% cotton and acid free.
-It is pure white with an elegant matt finish with no reflections.
+The print is on a thick (285 g/m²), fine art pearl paper made by Hahnemühle.
+Minimal reflections, Acid free, 100% cellulose, archival, bright white.
 It is the acid content in many papers that makes them turn yellow and crack over time.

 Weight and Hanging

 The framed prints are fairly heavy because of the solid wood and glass.
 For example a framed print with overall size of 34″x18″ (86x46cm) weighs 4.6kg around 10lbs.

 Metal hanging elements are attached to the back of the print.
 You can hang these over screw heads or hooks.
 Or you could attach string to them and hang the string over a single hook/screw (smaller sizes only!).

 The metal hanging ‘brackets’ are recessed by approx 1cm so the frame can hang flush to the wall.
 But you’ll need to take this into account when using hooks.

 4 styles of frame are available.
 All are solid wood 1.6inch – 4cm wide and 3cm thick with a flat profile.

 - Black Oak